This Is The End: The Myth Of A Return To Normal

 And those who expected signs and archangels' trumps

-Do not believe it is happening now. —Czeslaw Milosz
+Do not believe it is happening now. - Czeslaw Milosz

-TV pundits and US government officials continue to reassure us that once the COVID-19 nightmare is over—presumably as soon as the weather warms up—everything will quickly get back to normal.
-But if that is the case, why are risk assets cratering?
-Why this week’s Donald J. Trump signature stock market crash?
-Aren’t market participants supposed to be looking more than a few months ahead?
+TV pundits and US government officials continue to reassure us that once the COVID-19 nightmare is over - presumably as soon as the weather warms up - everything will quickly get back to normal.
+But, if that is the case, why are risk assets cratering?
+Why this week's Donald J. Trump signature stock market crash?
+Aren't market participants supposed to be looking more than a few months ahead?

-Perhaps we are merely in the midst of a media-induced mass hysteria and it will only be a matter of time before people snap out of it.
-We should then get a ‘V’-shaped recovery with the economy bouncing back and the bull market picking up where it left off.
+Perhaps, we are merely in the midst of a media-induced mass hysteria, and it will only be a matter of time before people snap out of it.
+We should then get a 'V'-shaped recovery with the economy bouncing back and the bull market picking up where it left off.

 I find that hard to believe.
 Markets are clearly discounting something much worse than one negative quarter.
-I think they are discounting not just a temporary, virus-induced slowdown but the end of a decades-long era of strong profitability driven by globalization and laissez-faire policy.
+I think they are discounting not just a temporary, virus-induced slowdown, but the end of a decades-long era of strong profitability, driven by globalization and laissez-faire policy.

-Globalization has, of course, been under threat since the beginning of the Trump administration’s trade wars.
-The abrupt disruption of supply chains resulting from China’s ‘people’s war’ on the coronavirus is only the final nail in the coffin.
+Globalization has, of course, been under threat since the beginning of the Trump administration's trade wars.
+The abrupt disruption of supply chains resulting from China's 'people's war' on the coronavirus is only the final nail in the coffin.
 Businesses were already scrambling to find alternatives to war-torn China.
-Now the scramble will become a stampede, particularly as there is no longer any real prospect of a reset in US-China relations.
-At this point each government has become entirely focused on blaming the other for the pandemic.
+Now, the scramble will become a stampede, particularly as there is no longer any real prospect of a reset in US-China relations.
+At this point, each government has become entirely focused on blaming the other for the pandemic.
 The Chinese are even fantasizing about cutting off exports of medical supplies to the US, as fans of Tucker Carlson Tonight will be aware.

-The problem for the multinationals is that in the short term there are no good alternatives to the 'world’s factory'.
+The problem for the multinationals is that, in the short term, there are no good alternatives to the 'world's factory'.
 First-world countries will obviously not be attractive places to site labor-intensive manufacturing.
-And no developing country will be able to match China’s transport infrastructure, logistical capabilities, and vast industrial scale.
+And, no developing country will be able to match China's transport infrastructure, logistical capabilities, and vast industrial scale.
 Supply-chain relocation must unavoidably result in lost gains from trade and will be a long and expensive process.
-Making China weak again will not make corporate America great again any time soon.
+Making China weak again will not make corporate America great again anytime soon.

-A reversal of China’s integration into the world economy will also result in a protracted Chinese recession, one which Beijing, its superior ‘model’ notwithstanding, will be powerless to arrest.
+A reversal of China's integration into the world economy will also result in a protracted Chinese recession, one which Beijing, its superior 'model' notwithstanding, will be powerless to arrest.
 This, too, will be bad news for earnings.
-For many of the US-listed names—names like Apple (NASDAQ:AAPL), General Motors (NYSE:GM), Disney (NYSE:DIS), Starbucks (NASDAQ:SBUX), and Boeing (NYSE:BA), to cite but a few—China is either already a significant revenue generator or a key geography for future growth.
+For many of the US-listed names-names like Apple (NASDAQ:AAPL), General Motors (NYSE:GM), Disney (NYSE:DIS), Starbucks (NASDAQ:SBUX), and Boeing (NYSE:BA), to cite but a few - China is either already a significant revenue generator or a key geography for future growth.
 There are no obvious substitutes for the China market, particularly with Europe already in a demographic death spiral.

 Ironically, even as the last remaining major socialist country goes into a tailspin, the pendulum in the developed world is already swinging from blind faith in markets to naive confidence in government intervention.
 This confidence can only be strengthened by the apparent effectiveness of public health measures taken in China, Korea, and Taiwan.
 Their successes will be taken not just as evidence that market solutions are not always efficient but rather as proof that they can never be optimal.